 In 1989, Indiana established a program for hard-to-place children who are in the custody of the state.
 This is a federally mandated program that Indiana legislated under IC 31-19-27.
 Over 7,000 Indiana special needs children have been placed with adoptive families since 1990.

-The Special Needs Adoption Program (SNAP) includes an Adoption Manager and seven adoption specialists serving in Indiana's 92 counties.
-The SNAP Specialists assist in the adoptive placement of waiting children by working collaboratively with families, case managers and service providers.
+The Indiana Adoption Program includes an adoption manager and 19 adoption consultants serving Indiana's 92 counties.
+The adoption consultants assist in the adoptive placement of waiting children by working collaboratively with families, case managers and service providers.

-For more information about the Indiana Adoption Program, call us at:
+For more information about the Indiana Adoption Program, call: